Mantra: “It’s good enough for now”

-Do you have perfectionist tendencies?
-Here’s a challenge for you.
+Do you have perfectionist tendencies too?

 Can you commit to adopting the mantra “Good enough for now”, knowing that your good enough – is actually perfect for so many of the people who are going to benefit from it?
 And also with the knowledge that you can go back at any time and improve it?
 For example, my first free giveaway on my website wasn’t great, but I got something up so I was growing my list – and six months later I recreated it so that it was of a higher quality.
 It was the same with my online course.
-The first time I ran it I “got it out there”.
+The first time I ran it I just “got it out there”.
 The second time I ran it I re-created it to be that little bit better – but at least I got started.

-Also ask yourself: What will be the impact to your business of continuing to delay this, rather than getting it good enough for now?
+What will be the impact to your business of continuing to delay this, rather than getting it good enough for now?

-So here’s my challenge to you today…
+Here’s my challenge to you today…

 What is “good enough for now” that you can actually get completed today or this week to keep you moving forward?
 I look forward to hearing from you – just post in the comments below!